nderkach/nderkach.github.io.old/source/_posts/2015-01-20-using-flickr-api-for-beautiful-landmark-photos.markdown

 date: 2015-01-20 14:01:44 +0800
 comments: true
 categories: [api, flickr, ios]
+description: "Using Flickr API for beautiful landmark photos"
 ---

 While building [Traffle](http://angel.co/traffle) (a social travel iOS app), I've stumbled upon a problem: how to generate high-quality landmark photos for a particular destination.
 To give you an idea of the kind of pictures I was looking for, check out [Yahoo!
 Weather](https://mobile.yahoo.com/weather).
 In Yahoo!
 Weather image content is curated: the best photos are being handpicked by editors.